williamgilpin/flowtrace_docs/flowtrace_matlab.md

 ## Debugging

-Flowtrace uses `nargin` to set defaults.
+flowtrace uses `nargin` to set defaults.
 Make sure that `params` is defined as a `struct()`if you choose to pass it to `flowtrace()`, even if none of its fields are defined.
 If you want to use all default parameters, do not pass any object to `flowtrace()` in the fourth input position.

+If you are having trouble getting flowtrace to work with your movie files, try splitting the movie into frames using ImageJ, and then saving the sequence of frames to a new directory.
+We recommend [Qingzong Tseng's ImageJ plugin](https://sites.google.com/site/qingzongtseng/save-as-movie).
+This plugin can also be used to convert the directory of images produced by flowtrace into a video file.

 ## Future